eddigavell/CurrencyConverter-LabWeek6/README.md

 # CurrencyConverter-LabWeek6
-CurrencyConverter which gets rates from a webpage and uses it for conversion.
+CurrencyConverter which gets rates from a webpage (not using api) and uses it for conversion.

+Created by Edvin & Marco